qasimkhalid/SBEO/Competency Questions.md

         ```

-        * v.
-What is the current occupancy of all corridors?
+        * What is the current occupancy of all corridors?
         ```
         SELECT ?corridor ?value
         WHERE {